maasg/languagedetector/README.md

 ## Quick start
 ### set up
-1] install Apache Spark 2.1.0 from http://spark.apache.org/downloads.html (you can use a different version if you also modify the sparkVersion accordingly in the [build.sbt](https://github.com/tolomaus/languagedetector/tree/master/build.sbt))
+1] install Apache Spark 2.1.0 from http://spark.apache.org/downloads.html (you can use a different version if you also modify the sparkVersion accordingly in the [build.sbt](https://github.com/tolomaus/languagedetector/tree/master/build.sbt)).
+For windows see https://jaceklaskowski.gitbooks.io/mastering-apache-spark/content/spark-tips-and-tricks-running-spark-windows.html

 2] clone this repo
 ```shell